joemoose/dungeoneers.d20/docs/combat.md

 ## Morale

-When you’re fighting a group of opponents, the opponents must pass a WIL check as a group to continue fighting after they take their first casualty and again after they lose half their numbers or their leader is defeated.
+When you’re fighting a group of opponents, the opponents must pass a WIL save as a group to continue fighting after they take their first casualty and again after they lose half their numbers or their leader is defeated.
 Opponents who fail morale immediately surrender or rout and attempt to flee.

-Lone foes must pass a morale check when reduced to 0 HP.
+Lone foes must pass a WIL save when reduced to 0 HP.

 Some fanatical or mindless opponents might not be required to check morale—they’ll fight to the bitter end.